TrevorBushnell/TrevorBushnell.github.io/content/blog/02-Top 10 Undergrad Songs.md

 CONTENT TO GO HERE

 There you have it, all of my favorite pieces I sang while I was in the choirs at Gonzaga University.
-These songs will leave lasting memories for me for the rest of my life, and I can't wait to create even more memories during my graduate studies here at Gonzaga!
+These songs will leave lasting memories for me for the rest of my life, and I can't wait to create even more memories during my last (???) year here at Gonzaga.
+Choral music is such a beautiful artform to participate in, both professionally and recreationally.
+I hope that if you are participating in a choir during your educational experience, you are taking advantage of every moment and keeping your mind alert to learning experiences that will benefit you beyond the classroom.
+When doing this, you too can look back on your choral experience in undergrad and recall all the memories that made your singing career that much more special :smile:.